envmetagen/metabinkit/README.md

 #### metabin

-Usage: metabin -i xxx ...
+Usage: metabin -i filename -o outfile [other options]

 run `metabin -h` for a list of all options and defaults